vdavid/number-learning-app/docs/adding-a-language.md

 For each new language, you'll need to:

-1. A Language definition (id, name, language code, flag)
+1. Create a language definition (id, name, language code, flag)
-2. A curriculum defining the learning stages
+2. A curriculum defining the default learning stages
-3. Implement number-to-words conversion (for TTS), spoken-words-to-number parsing (for STT validation), and optionally a romanization script, only if the language uses a non-Latin script.
+3. Implement two or three functions:
+    1. `numberToWords` – 3 => "three".
+Used for text-to-speech (TTS) generation.
+    2. `parseSpokenNumber` – {"three", "3", "٣"} => 3.
+Used for speech-to-text (STT) validation.
+    3. `numberToRomanized` – optional, needed only if `numberToWords` returns non-Latin script, like "삼" in Sino-Korean.
+This should return a string like "o-sip-sa" ("fifty-four" in Korean).
 4. Generate audio files
 5. Wire it up in the app

 ## Step-by-step guide

-### 1. Decide about the language basics
+### 1. Create the language definition

 1. Decide on the language ID (examples: german, spanish, sino-korean), name ("German", "Spanish", "Sino-Korean"), code ([IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) and